Registration is now closed -->

 The 2025 symposium highlighted the breadth and depth of student research with projects that often bridged multiple fields and addressed real-world problems with scientific rigor.

-Students in the biological sciences explored questions ranging from bacterial communities on everyday surfaces to molecular cloning techniques, while chemistry researchers examined heavy metals in food products and developed approaches to sustainable chemical processes.
+Students in the biological sciences explored questions ranging from bacterial communities on everyday surfaces to molecular cloning techniques.
+At the same time, chemistry researchers examined heavy metals in food products and developed approaches to sustainable chemical processes.
 Ecology projects investigated plant-insect interactions and assessed how environmental stressors affect local ecosystems.

-Physics and mathematics students addressed practical engineering challenges by building electromagnetic generators and seismic monitoring systems, and they developed mathematical models to analyze traffic flow patterns.
+Physics and mathematics students addressed practical engineering challenges by building electromagnetic generators and seismic monitoring systems and by developing mathematical models to analyze traffic flow patterns.
 Students working in emerging technology fields designed cybersecurity architectures, created data visualizations for industry applications, and built functional robotic systems.

 The Social Sciences and Humanities brought essential perspectives to contemporary issues.
 Communication studies students produced podcast-based rhetorical critiques of popular media, sociology researchers examined topics including environmental justice and healthcare access, political science students investigated military spending and research ethics, and environmental studies work addressed water system degradation.